The holistic Personality Development Programme

 Every region, every community has its own festivals spread across the year.
-It is very important to educate our future generation about this diversity and give the message that we are united in our humanity despite of all differences.
-The spirit of love, happiness and good will that characterizes festivals brings people together from all walks of life.
+It is very important to educate our future generation about this diversity and give the message that we are united in our humanity despite all differences.
+The spirit of love, happiness and goodwill that characterizes festivals brings people together from all walks of life.
 Celebrating festivals together brings communities closer.

 Support from the home, the teachers and one's peers help prepare the contestant.
-Whether it is competing in public speaking, astronomy, theatre, general knowledge, computer usage, sports and athletics meets, Quiz, photography, spell-vocab or national Olympiads for Maths, science and English, the JMIS children have brought home trophies and prizes.
+Whether it is competing in public speaking, astronomy, theatre, general knowledge, computer usage, sports and athletics meet, Quiz, photography, spell-vocab or national Olympiads for Maths, Science and English, the JMIS children have brought home trophies and prizes.

 Along with being a great place to learn about educational research and strategies, workshops are a great opportunity to trade information, acquire knowledge and insight.
 JMIS offers ample opportunities to be a part of various educative and informative workshops for students as well as teachers.